kratapps/sf-plugin/messages/remote.deploy.start.md

 API token to the external service, e.g. GitHub API Token.
 Required for private repositories and to increase GitHub API request limit.

+# apiVersionMsgDetailed

+%s %s metadata to %s using the v%s %s API.

 # examples

 - <%= config.bin %> <%= command.id %>